Office of Labor-Management Standards (OLMS)

 - Officers must be elected at least every 3 years in local unions, at least every 4 years in intermediate bodies, and at least every 5 years in national and international unions.

 The act requires that all members in good standing be given a "reasonable opportunity" to nominate candidates of their own choice.
-It also requires that the procedures followed in making nominations be in accordance with the union's constitution and bylaws, insofar as these are not inconsistent with the requirement for "reasonable opportunity."
+It also requires that the procedures followed in making nominations be in accordance with the union's constitution and bylaws, insofar as these are not inconsistent "reasonable opportunity."

 A union must give reasonable notice of:

 - The offices to be filled by election;

 - The date and time for submitting nominations;